GreenFlag31/node-tao/README.md

 ![Metrics](metrics.png)

-If you want to see / inspect the data you have provided, it is available directly in your browser console.
+If you want to inspect the data you have provided, it is available directly in your browser console under the object `data`.

 ![Data](data.png)